mbrooker/mbrooker-blog/_posts/2018-02-25-availability-liveness.md

 <p class="meta">Translating math into engineering.</p>

-It's well know that the term Availability in the CAP theorem (as formally defined by [Gilbert and Lynch](https://dl.acm.org/citation.cfm?id=564601)) means something different from the term *availability* that's commonly used by the designers, builders and operators of distributed systems.
+It's well known that the term Availability in the CAP theorem (as formally defined by [Gilbert and Lynch](https://dl.acm.org/citation.cfm?id=564601)) means something different from the term *availability* that's commonly used by the designers, builders and operators of distributed systems.
 Gilbert and Lynch define availability for the CAP theorem as:

 > every request received by a non-failing node in the system must result in a response.